Dreadbot/DreadDocs/index.md

 Work in Progress!
 !!!

 Welcome to our Docs!
-Here you Will Find Information about `WPILib`, robot programming, and [Java](Java/java.md).
+Here you will find Information about `WPILib`, robot programming, and [Java](Java/java.md).

 ## Where to Start?